Benjamin-Dobell/ge_tts/README.md

 These modules are written as standard Lua modules.
 In order to use these modules you must [require](https://www.lua.org/pil/8.1.html) them.

 The official Atom plugin has built-in support for `require`.
-Otherwise, if your IDE doens't support it, you can use [luabundler](https://github.com/Benjamin-Dobell/luabundler) from command line.
+Otherwise, if your IDE doesn't support it, you can use [luabundler](https://github.com/Benjamin-Dobell/luabundler) from command line.
 However, this is an advanced solution, Atom is recommended for pushing code to TTS.

 ### Base64